apache/samza/docs/learn/documentation/0.7.0/container/samza-container.md

 <img src="/img/0.7.0/learn/documentation/container/tasks-and-partitions.svg" alt="Illustration of tasks consuming partitions" class="diagram-large">

 The number of partitions in the input streams is determined by the systems from which you are consuming.
-For example, if your input system is Kafka, you can specify the number of partitions when you create a topic.
+For example, if your input system is Kafka, you can specify the number of partitions when you create a topic from the command line or using the num.partitions in Kafka's server properties file.

 If a Samza job has more than one input stream, the number of task instances for the Samza job is the maximum number of partitions across all input streams.
 For example, if a Samza job is reading from PageViewEvent (12 partitions), and ServiceMetricEvent (14 partitions), then the Samza job would have 14 task instances (numbered 0 through 13).
 Task instances 12 and 13 only receive events from ServiceMetricEvent, because there is no corresponding PageViewEvent partition.